 Guide to ACA employer penalties

-If you’re an employer with U.S.-based employees, you need to be aware of the Affordable Care Act’s (ACA) employer mandate and the penalties associated with it.
+If you employ workers in the United States, it's important to understand the Affordable Care Act's (ACA) employer mandate and the potential penalties that come with it.
 Under federal law, all organizations with 50 or more full-time equivalent employees (FTEs) must offer qualifying health insurance to their workers.
-However, if you fail to do so, you must pay a penalty.
+If you fail to do so, you may have to pay a penalty.

-This article will explain the various penalties under the ACA and how you can avoid them.
+In this article, we'll discuss the various financial penalties under the ACA and how to avoid compliance risks.

-The Affordable Care Act (ACA), also known as the Patient Protection and Affordable Care Act, or Obamacare, is a federal healthcare law enacted by the U.S. Congress and signed into law by then-President Barack Obama in 2010.
-The law aimed to make healthcare more affordable and available to Americans.
+The ACA, also known as the Patient Protection and Affordable Care Act, or Obamacare, is a federal healthcare law enacted by the U.S. Congress and signed into law by then-President Barack Obama in 2010.
+The law aimed to make medical care more affordable and available to Americans.

-The employer shared responsibility provisions (ESRP) of the ACA require certain employers1 to offer health insurance to their employees.
-Collectively, this is known as the employer mandate or the pay or play provisions.
+The employer shared responsibility provisions (ESRP) of the ACA require certain employers to offer health insurance to their employees1.
+Collectively, these are known as the ACA employer mandate, or the pay-or-play provisions.

 What is affordable health insurance coverage?

-An employer’s health insurance benefit is considered affordable if the share that employees contribute toward the benefit doesn’t exceed a specified threshold.
-The ACA bases affordability on an employee’s household income.
+An employer's health insurance benefit is affordable if the employee’s contribution toward the premium doesn't exceed a specified threshold.
+The federal government bases affordability on an employee's annual household income.
 The amount changes every year to account for inflation.
-For 2025, employee contributions can’t exceed2 9.02% of their household income.
-This is an increase from the 8.39% threshold in 2024.
+For 2026, employee contributions can't exceed 9.96% of their household income.
+This is a fairly steep increase from the 9.02% threshold in 20252.
+This means employers may not need to contribute as high a share of premiums in 2026 as they did in 2025.

-Since you likely don’t know your employees’ household incomes, you can use the Internal Revenue Service (IRS) safe harbors to calculate affordability.
+Since you likely don't know the annual household incomes for your entire workforce, you can use the Internal Revenue Service (IRS) safe harbors to calculate affordability.

 The IRS safe harbors include:

 As of 2023, the IRS calculates affordability for dependents differently.
-If your employees’ required premium contributions for family coverage exceed the 9.02% threshold, their dependents can qualify for premium tax credits and purchase individual health insurance coverage.
-Previously, family members weren’t eligible for tax credits if an employee’s self-only employer-sponsored coverage was affordable.
+If your employees' required premium contributions for family coverage exceed the 9.96% threshold, their dependents may qualify for premium tax credits and purchase individual health insurance.
+Previously, family members weren't eligible for tax credits if an employee's self-only employer-sponsored coverage was affordable.
 This was known as the “family glitch.”

-While an employee’s family member might receive premium tax credits due to unaffordable family coverage, the ACA only requires3 you to offer affordable coverage to your full-time employees.
+This means an employee's family member might receive premium tax credits due to unaffordable family coverage.
+While the ACA’s ESRP requires employers to offer coverage to dependents, it only requires you to offer affordable coverage to your full-time employees3.
+If a family member enrolls in an individual plan and qualifies for a tax credit, the employer doesn’t owe any penalties.

 What are the ACA employer mandate penalties?